ADEOS II: Investigation

 After the power failure, JAXA formed the Midori II anomaly investigation team.
 Analysis of data received before transmissions ceased showed that the solar panel's power output had decreased from 6 kW to 1 kW.
 The investigation team began surveying the mission to establish whether the failure was due to a technical malfunction or a solar flare.

 One hypothesis was that debris had impacted the satellite's power harness between the solar array and the satellite bus.
 The harness was a core of wires enclosed in multi-layer insulation.
-The debris impact was theorised to have caused an electric arc.
+The debris impact was theorised to have caused an electric arc, which is an example of the spacecraft charging effect.

 The mission officially ended at the end of October 2003, with JAXA conceding that the "possibility of restoring the operations of Midori II [was] extremely slim".
 The mission, which had cost approximately 70 billion Yen (US$570 million) was only able to recoup an estimated 300 million Yen through insurance.